コンテンツにスキップ

 * Click here for the official website!

-On the corners of Odawara, there are stone pillars inscribed with the old town names and their origins.
-I would like to take a leisurely walk through the history of the town while thinking about the bustle of the past.
+Here and there on the streets of Odawara, there are stone pillars bearing the old town names and their origins.
+Take a leisurely stroll through the town's history while thinking about the bustle of the past.

 Related articles